Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 ## Pre-requisites

 Mercury has been defined as a building block for distributed services.
-In that context, adding support for cancelation of mercury operations is a primary requirement to provide resiliency and allow services to recover after a fault has occurred (e.g., node failure, etc).
+In that context, adding support for cancellation of mercury operations is a primary requirement to provide resiliency and allow services to recover after a fault has occurred (e.g., node failure, etc).
 This implies reclaiming resources that canceled operations have previously